Comparative Research in Law and Political Economy Forum

 CLPE is a Research Forum of Osgoode Hall Law School, York University

 Co-Directors: Cynthia Williams, Osler Chair in Business Law, Osgoode Hall Law School, Sara Slinn, Associate Professor, Osgoode Hall Law School, and Simon Archer, Osgoode Hall Law School and Koskie Minsky LLP.

 Founding Director: Peer Zumbansen, former Canada Research Chair in Corporate Governance in Knowledge Society, Osgoode Hall Law School; Professor of Transnational Law, Dickson Poon School of Law, King's College London.

-Acting Academic Co-Director (2009-2010): Sujith Xavier, PhD Candidate, Osgoode Hall Law School
+Past Directors: Fenner Stewart, Acting Academic Co-Director (2009-2010), Candidate, Osgoode Hall Law School; Sujith Xavier, Acting Academic Co-Director (2009-2010), PhD Candidate, Osgoode Hall Law School.

-The CLPE Comparative Research in Law and Political Economy Network (CLPE) was created in 2004 and is funded by the Canada Foundation for Innovation, the Ontario Innovation Trust and Osgoode Hall Law School.
+The CLPE was established in 2004 and was initially funded by the Canada Foundation for Innovation, the Ontario Innovation Trust and Osgoode Hall Law School.

 To contact the CLPE, and to submit papers to the Research Paper Series, please write to firstname.lastname@example.org.